Do you struggle when it comes to keyword research? Maybe you aren’t sure where to look, or maybe you run out of ideas.

-If you’re new to creating websites and attempting to make money online, then the idea of certain things, can at first be overwhelming.
+If you’re new to building websites and attempting to make money online, then the idea of certain things, can at first be overwhelming.

 It’s just a reality that a many people in the “real world” have no idea what things like keyword research, affiliate marketing or SEO really mean.

-Thankfully, keyword research is actually much more straight forward than I thought and there are plenty of tools out there that can make it far easier too, (my tool of choice is Jaaxy)
+Thankfully, it is actually much more straight forward than I thought and there are plenty of tools out there that can make it far easier too, (my tool of choice is Jaaxy)

 However, there is another really simple way to generate a whole list of great keywords, that will be relevant and targeted to your niche